 From this section, you must choose the category in which your new content falls.
 You can also add a new category by clicking on Add new category option.

 Tags are nothing but the keywords that highlight your content.
 In this section, insert tags related to the content.
 You can add multiple tags by separating them with a comma “,” or Enter key.

 - Featured image:

-Featured images (also sometimes called Post Thumbnails) are images that represent an individual Post, Page, or Custom Post Type.
+Featured images (also called Post Thumbnails) represent an individual Post, Page, or Custom Post Type.